addrummond/claney/Readme.md

 ## Decomposing routers

-Claney does not provide any special facilty for 'including' one router inside another, but it is easy to use rest parameters to decompose one router into multiple subrouters, as in the following example.
+Claney does not provide any special facility for 'including' one router inside another, but it is easy to use rest parameters to decompose one router into multiple subrouters, as in the following example.